AnshPKachalia/IntroToIM/Final/README.md

 This was a problem that was easily resolved.
 The sound in the game was glitchy and broken.
 At first I thought the sound file was getting played multiple times and due to this overlap the sound was getting glitchy.
 I simply added an if command with a song.isPlaying() function and that did the trick.

+## Clever or Diffcult things
+One clever thing I did was to use larger potentiometers.
+It allowed for players to actually enjoy the game and play it like a real arcade game, adding up to the nostalgic feeling.
+Earlier I was thinking of using normal potentiometers and giving screwdrivers to partcipants to control the potentiometers, but this would have been an unpleasant experience.

 ## New skills learnt and acquired
 #### Circuitry